Identity and access management

 Identity and Access Management defines the identity providers and accounts used for administrators of and subscribers to Citrix Cloud and its offerings.

 By default, Citrix Cloud uses the Citrix Identity provider to manage the identity information for all users in your Citrix Cloud account.
-You can change this to use Azure Active Directory, on-premises Active Directory, or Active Directory with a token.
+You can change this to use Azure Active Directory or on-premises Active Directory.

 For instructions for using Azure Active Directory, see Connect Azure Active Directory to Citrix Cloud.